arnaud-jamin/Reorderable/README.md

     public MyItem[] myArray;
 ```

-You get the following controls:
+You get the following controls (Drag and drop is not supported):
  - Move Up
  - Move Down
  - Move Top (Ctrl+Click on Move Up)